Yotpo raises $75M for its e-commerce marketing cloud – TechCrunch

 E-commerce has been on the rise for years, but the acceleration of that trend has been drastic since February, with revenue and spend both regularly exceeding baseline figures over the last several months, according to research from digital marketing agency Common Thread Collective.

 That, in turn, had a big impact on companies that help enable those e-commerce enterprises operate in more direct and personable ways.
-Yotpo was a direct beneficiary: it said it had a surge of sign-ups of new customers, many taking paid services, working out to a 170% year-on-year ARR and lower customer churn.
+Yotpo was a direct beneficiary: It said it had a surge of sign-ups of new customers, many taking paid services, working out to a 170% year-on-year ARR and lower customer churn.

 The bigger picture, of course, is not completely rosy, with thousands of layoffs across the whole tech service, and a huge number of brick-and-mortar business closures.
 Those economic indicators could ultimately also have a knock-on effect not just in more business moving online, but also a slowdown in spending overall.